regindex/RegexpWidth/README.md

 ```
 Usage: ./regexpWidth
 ```
-The regexp it's taken from the standard input stream
+The regexp it's taken from the standard input stream and should be written all in a single line

 Supported operators for the regexp: ()+?|*

 There is a set of optional flags:
 ```